the-momentum/python-ai-kit/{{project_name}}/README_mcp-server.md

 ## Integration

 This MCP server can be integrated with various AI assistants and language models that support the MCP protocol, providing them with access to your custom tools and data sources. **We suggest to use HTTP transport for AI agents integrations**.

+---

+This project was generated from the [Python AI Kit](https://github.com/the-momentum/python-ai-kit).